altocodenl/tagaway/readme.md

       - Allow cancelling.
       - Send back to main view when click on "start import".

-      - Fix cancel in server
+      - Fix cancel in server.
-      - Sort recent imports properly
+      - Sort recent imports properly.
+      - Fix icon in upload in progress box.
+      - Document frontend changes.

       - Email when import is complete.